 Where ${{\bf{M}}_{i,j}}$ is the values of the retina mask at the position $(i,j)$.
 We have two considerations in the design of the retina-like mask.
 As shown in Fig.3(a), we set all points other than activation points to $0$.
 This motivation is to remove the influence of non-activation points.
-Thus, the interference of weakly correlated features can be removed during training.
-In Fig.3(b) we set the values of the non-activation points to $1$.
+Thus, the interference of weakly correlated features is removed during training.
+In Fig.3(b), we set the values of the non-activation points to $1$.
 The values of the original positions are preserved in this way.
 So this method is a soft enhancement, without hard pruning like Fig.3(a).
 However, this structure in Fig.3(b) also brings some disadvantages.
-For instance, the number of FLOPs to calculate the parameters during the training process will increase and the gradient calculation will be more complicated.
-Taking into account the above factors, we design the convolutional kernel masks in the manner of Fig.3(a) in this work.
+For instance, the number of FLOPs to calculate the parameters during the training process will increase, and the gradient calculation will be more complicated.
+Taking into account the above factors, we design the convolutional kernel masks in this work's manner of Fig.3(a).

 In the above, we have completed the design of Retina masks.
-Then, we consider filling masks with trainable parameters.The structural parameters of retina masks (like $0,1$) are not involved in the gradient calculation in this work.
+Then, we consider filling the mask with trainable parameters.
+The structural parameters of retina masks (like $0,1$) are not involved in the gradient calculation in this work.
 We have two ways to fill values in Retina masks.
 One way is to initialize the trainable parameters with random initialization.
 The other way is to let parameters follow a specific distribution.
-As shown in Fig.2 We follow the sampling rule of the Retia mask to pick up the points for filling in the convolutional kernels, which combines Gabor functions with Retina masks.
+As shown in Fig.2, we follow the sampling rule of the Retia mask to pick up the points for filling in the convolutional kernels, which combines Gabor functions with Retina masks.
 It is worth noting that the parameters of the Gabor function we used are all trainable parameters.
-For the generation of Gabor convolutional kernels, we refer to \cite{ref27}.
-Suppose the feature map of the input Gabor convolutional kernel is $F_{in}$, the size of the input feature map channel is $C_{in}$, the output feature map after convolution calculation is $F_{out}$, the size of the output feature map channel is $C_{out}$.
+We refer to \cite{ref27} for the generation of Gabor convolutional kernels.
+Suppose the feature map of the input Gabor convolutional kernel is $F_{in}$, and the size of the input feature map channel is $C_{in}$.
+The output feature map after convolution calculation is $F_{out}$, and the size of the output feature map channel is $C_{out}$.
 The generated Gabor convolutional kernel is shown in Eq.(6).